-Each year, more than 40,000 Canadians have a sudden cardiac arrest.
-This means their heart stops beating.
+An estimated 35,000 cardiac arrests occur each year in Canada.
+This means that a heart stops beating.
 The person loses consciousness and blood flow to the brain and vital organs is cut off.
 If the heart is not restarted within a few minutes, brain damage and death occur.
 When cardiac arrest happens outside of a hospital, less than one in 10 people survive.
 But performing CPR right away and using an AED more than doubles their chances of survival.

 What is an AED?